syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ---
 layout: post
-title: Load More in SfListView
+title: Load More in Syncfusion ListView
 description: Describes about the Load More behavior in Syncfusion ListView.
 platform: xamarin
 control: SfListView